Drillham, Queensland: Economy

 Drillham is a centre for the production of livestock and grains.

 Education

 Drillham State School is a government primary (Prep-6) school for boys and girls at 13 Jardine Street (26.6443°S 149.9815°E).
 In 2016, the school had an enrolment of 29 students with 3 teachers (2 equivalent full-time) and 4 non-teaching staff (2 equivalent full-time).
 In 2018, the school had an enrolment of 33 students with 4 teachers (3 full-time equivalent) and 5 non-teaching staff (3 full-time equivalent).

-There is no secondary school in Drillham.
-The nearest secondary school is Miles State High School in neighbouring Miles to the east.
+There are no secondary schools in Drillham.
+The nearest government secondary school is Miles State High School in neighbouring Miles to the east.